 Redirects allow you to redirect external links coming into your ScreenSteps site to a different url.
 For example, if you rename the slug on a manual in your Site then you can use a redirect to point external links pointing to the old slug to the new slug.
 Or if you move an article from one site to another you can redirect external links to that article to the new article location.

-Important: Redirects will only trigger if the article, manual or chapter you are trying to redirect from is either removed form the site or unpublished.
+Important: Redirects will only trigger if the article, manual or chapter you are trying to redirect from is either removed from the site or unpublished.
 ScreenSteps will only redirect a request if it can not find the article, chapter, or manual that is being requested.

 Edit site settings